0cool-design/WriteUps/EOman/Scattered/README.md

 ```

-## Get the list of all files in the current directory
+## Get all files in the current directory

 ```python
 files = os.listdir()